 The Governance Framework for IMOS is a partnership between particular institutions for the delivery of marine observing infrastructure on behalf of the Australian marine and climate community with each institution agreeing to a particular role.
-Nationally the program is managed and coordinated by the IMOS Office, established and operated by the University of Tasmania which has entered into the NCRIS and EIF Funding Agreements with the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE) for the implementation of IMOS.
+Nationally the program is managed and coordinated by the IMOS Office, established and operated by the University of Tasmania which has entered into the NCRIS, EIF and CRIS Funding Agreements with the Department of Education for the implementation of IMOS.

 The IMOS Office is responsible for coordination of the program, development of strategic and business plans, operation of the advisory system, communication and engagement with the marine community at-large through the nodal structure, and planning and promotion.
 A key strategic priority for the IMOS Office will be to sustain the program into the longer term.